A Fractal Analysis of Human Cranial Sutures

 Design: One hundred three documented human skulls from the Terry Collection of the Smithsonian Institution were used.
 Their sagittal sutures were digitized and the data converted to bitmap images for analysis using box-counting method of fractal software.

 Results: The log-log plots of the number of boxes containing the sutural pattern, Nr, and the size of the boxes, r, were all linear, indicating that human sagittal sutures possess scale-invariant features and thus are fractals.
 The linear portion of these log-log plots has limits because of the finite resolution used for data acquisition.
 The mean box dimension, Db, was 1.29289 ± 0.078457 with a 95% confidence interval of 1.27634 to 1.30944.

 Conclusions: Human sagittal sutures are self-similar and have a fractal dimension of 1.29 by the box-counting method.
 The significance of these findings includes: sutural morphogenesis can be described as a repeated iteration function, and mathematical models can be constructed to produce self-similar curves with such Db.
 This elucidates the mechanism of actual pattern formation.
 Whatever the mechanisms at the cellular and molecular levels, human sagittal suture follows the equation log Nr = 1.29 log 1/r, where Nr is the number of square boxes with sides r that are needed to contain the sutural pattern and r equals the length of the sides of the boxes.

 American Cleft Palate-Craniofacial Association Annual Meeting (ACPA)

-Braselton, James, Martha L. Abell, Matthew A. Williamson, Ronald Wright, Jack C. Yu.
+Braselton, James P., Martha L. Abell, Matthew A. Williamson, Ronald Wright, Jack C. Yu.